itsercleung/Project-Namesayer/README.md

 ## How to Use

-### To Run `Group36.jar`
+### To Run `Project-NameSayer.jar`
-1. Place `Group36.jar` into appropriate working folder
+1. Place `Project-NameSayer.jar` into appropriate working folder
-2. Extract names database into folder named `names` in the same directory as Assignment3.jar (default set already there)
+2. Extract names database into folder named `data/names` in the same directory as `Project-NameSayer.jar` (default set already there)
 3. Onto command line, change directory (`cd`) to appropriate folder
-4. Type `java -jar Group36.jar`
+4. Type `java -jar Project-NameSayer.jar`
 5. Have fun!

 <hr>